aipengineer/awesome-opensource-ai-engineering/README.md

-# Awesome Open Source Libraries for AI Engineering
+# Awesome Open Source Libraries for the Modern AI Stack - 🌽MAIS
-Explore a curated collection of exceptional open-source libraries for generative AI for AI engineers meticulously reviewed or slated for review by The AI Engineer.
-Contribute your own projects to be considered for evaluation and inclusion in this dynamic repository dedicated to advancing the AI engineering discipline.
+Explore a curated collection of exceptional open-source libraries part of the Modern AI Stack (🌽MAIS) for generative AI for AI engineers meticulously reviewed or slated for review by The AI Engineer.

+Contribute your own projects to be considered for inclusion!

 # Libraries
 * [Langfuse](libraries/langfuse/README.md)